Predestination

 The Problem

 While each of these concepts are coherent and sensible in a vacuum, the marriage of the two raises a confusing problem.
 If God’s love is the cause of all goodness, then God’s love is the means of salvation.
 God is infinite and omnipotent, so there is no limit to His love.
 If, then, God created all men for salvation, why aren’t all men saved?
+Where does sin come from?
 How is damnation even possible?

-The question of predestination concerns how God and a particular man each relate to the destiny of that particular man.
+The question of predestination concerns how God and man each relate to man’s destiny.
 First, we must acknowledge that man has free will.
 St. James says “let no one say, ‘I am tempted by God;’ for God cannot be tempted with evil and He Himself tempts no one; but each person is tempted when he is lured and enticed by his own desire” (James 1:13-15).
 James’ argument stems from a simple logical deduction: sin is definitionally a departure from God’s will.
 Therefore, the fact of sin proves that humans can depart from God’s will.
 But for any will to depart from God’s will, it must be free.
-It is incoherent to say that sin exists without free will.
+It is incoherent to imagine sin without free will.
+So man is free, and thus, we must avoid extinguishing the role free will plays in attempting to explain predestination.

-If the divine premotion moves the will to act, doesn’t this mean the will is not free after all?
-Certainly not, as the will maintains its freedom, even in the midst of action.
-For example, my choice to sit is incompossible with the choice to stand.
-But no one would say that my choice to sit has somehow made it impossible for me to stand.
-It is really, truly possible for me to stand, although I have chosen against it.
-To say the divine will actualizing our choices makes us unfree would be to say that any choice whatsoever makes us unfree, and this is clearly absurd.
-Rather, the divine premotion moves all things infallibly according to their mode.
-God pre-moves the stars through the physical constants, animals through instincts, and conscious beings through their free will.
-Far from frustrating free will, premotion is the cause of free will.
+Some will argue that premotion actualizing human choice makes the choice unfree.
+But this is not so, as the will clearly maintains its freedom in the midst of action.
+For example, my choice to sit is incompatible with the choice to stand.
+But no one would say that my choice to sit has makes me unfree to stand.
+It is really, truly possible for me to stand, despite my choosing against it.
+To say the divine will actualizing our choices destroys our freedom would be to say that any choice whatsoever destroys our freedom; but this is absurd – will we say that choice destroys freedom when the ability to choose is the very essence of freedom?
+Again, premotion does not “override” free will, it causes it.
+Without premotion, there would be no such thing as choice!

-But if God is the origin of free action, and some free actions are sins, then is God the origin of sin?
-Again, certainly not.
-The premotive power of God is always perfect, though the secondary cause may not be.
-For example, consider the gas valve on the stove releasing gas, but the stovetop failing to ignite, or a man moving his leg with perfect motive power, but a limp in the leg nonetheless frustrating the act of running.
-Likewise, God can provide the premotion of grace, while a defect in the human will may overcome it and frustrate it.
-This means that in order to make grace work, God must provide the premotion in such a way that it infallibly overcomes any such resistance.
-That is, the Thomists teach that God does not depend on our cooperation for salutary acts; rather they teach that our cooperation depends on God.
+Others will point out that this seems to make God the author of sin.
+But again, this is false.
+God’s premotive power is always perfect, though the secondary cause may not be.
+For example, consider a man moving his leg with perfect motive power, but a limp in the leg nonetheless frustrating the act of running.
+Likewise, God can provide the perfect motive power of grace, while a defect in the human will may overcome it and frustrate it.
+If the man with a limp wishes to run, he must provide the leg motive power and fix its ailment.
+If God wishes for a sinner to cooperate with grace, God must provide the premotive power and provide it in such a way that it infallibly overcomes resistance.
+Of course, God’s power is infinite, so God could make all grace efficient, but sometimes He allows resistance.

 In the 16th century, the Jesuit theologian Luis de Molina proposed a different theory of grace.
 Instead of premotion, Molina suggested that God acts through scientia media, or “middle knowledge.”
 All theologians agree that God has two kinds of knowledge – natural knowledge of all things He could do, and free knowledge of all things He has done and will do.
 Natural knowledge is necessary, like God’s knowledge of necessary truths, whereas free knowledge is freely chosen.
 Molina proposed a novel type of knowledge in God which lies “between” natural and free knowledge.
 Like natural knowledge, it is not “under God’s control.”
 Rather, it pertains to the free choices made by other agents.
 Here’s an example:

 God has natural knowledge that there is a possible world in which I go to the grocery store next Tuesday morning and witness someone else drop a $100 bill on the ground.
 God has middle knowledge that if He creates this possible world, I would cooperate with the interior motivation of grace to return that $100 bill to the rightful owner.
 Seeing this, God chooses to create this world, making it free knowledge.
 Molina’s formulation thus clearly departs from premotion in two ways.
 First it means that we have a role in determining God’s action, whereas for Thomists, God’s sovereignty is absolute.
-Second, it posits (in the original formulation) that man has an inclination towards goodness in his will that does not come from God.
+Second, it posits (in the original formulation) that man’s cooperation causes grace to become efficient, as opposed to God’s efficient grace causing cooperation.
 Molina explicitly taught this, comparing predestination to God and man pulling a boat together, each doing half of the work.

 The Jesuits harshly criticized and immediately rejected Molina’s “50/50” theory.
 St. Robert Bellarmine – often erroneously thought to hold Molina’s opinion because he holds middle knowledge – when he examined this opinion, wrote: “This theory is entirely alien to the opinion of St. Augustine and, in my judgment, even to the meaning of Holy Scripture.”
-Claude Acquaviva, General of the Jesuit order, wrote in 1613: “We ordain and command that in propounding the efficacy of divine grace . . . our fathers should in the future explicitly teach that… something more is always contained, morally, in [grace which succeeds] than in [grace which is resisted], both by reason of its benefit and with respect to first act; and thus God effects that we may act of ourselves, not so much because He gives grace by which we are able to act.”
+Claude Acquaviva, General of the Jesuit order, wrote in 1613: “We ordain and command that in propounding the efficacy of divine grace . . . our fathers should in the future explicitly teach that… something more is always contained, morally, in efficient than in sufficient grace, both by reason of its benefit and with respect to first act; and thus God effects that we may act of ourselves, not so much because He gives grace by which we are able to act.”

 Despite their vehement rejection of Molina’s teaching on the will, Jesuits like Bellarmine and Suarez were fond of middle knowledge.
-They borrowed it, but posited that circumstance and disposition play a role in God’s sovereign bestowal of grace.
-When these factors are “congruous,” grace will have the intended effect.
+They borrowed it, but posited that through it God knows what man will do, not what he would do.
+Specifically, they taught that when disposition, circumstance, and grace are “congruous,” grace infallibly succeeds.
 For example, an extraordinary grace would be congruous to inspire a hardened killer to overcome his hardness of heart and refrain from stealing $100 at the grocery store, whereas a monk – already well-disposed by practicing the vow of poverty – would find an ordinary grace congruous.
-The Congruist would further say that God could give the killer the extraordinary grace to infallibly secure his cooperation despite his disposition (like He did to St. Paul), but ordinarily wouldn’t, since it wouldn’t be fitting.
-Where Molina taught that God depends on cooperation, the Congruists teach that cooperation depends on God.
+God could give the killer the extraordinary grace to infallibly secure his cooperation despite his disposition (like He did to St. Paul), but He is not bound to do so.
+Objections to this would merit the same response given in the section on premotion.

 Salvation